Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 Including knowledge of other layers in the process we get a fuller picture of the HTTP process:
 1. Client makes a request using 'GET'.
 That request is transported using TCP/IP protocols to a known port, usually 443 - HTTPS server - and the server looks up the requested URL.
 ![enter image description here](https://lh3.googleusercontent.com/4SuF0TSYAWp4lF6p3dA6m_UV7otb0C42gmgWWd5ftpQV-3l8i05wmYqhEX5CeHiW__H_s_UfPTQ-)

 2. Server returns the requested URL with 'POST' and an 'OK' (200) message.
-That return is again transported through TCP/IP and
+That return is, again, transported through TCP/IP and makes its way through the OSI layers until it reaches the client again.
 ![enter image description here](https://lh3.googleusercontent.com/aiVXI9y8RX3y1DBkOwlP9wdUvWzQ4K5x4ktpklnv9bTeNYFDM2LWtA1TU3d48aBGoGSy4KEU2kLK)